This engagement has closed. We are now reviewing the feedback and will share the outcomes when available.

 The interpretive signage will showcase key historical sites, including the Thomas Martin Homestead and the historic jetty, ensuring the area’s history is preserved and shared with the community and visitors.
 Council is collaborating with the Port Willunga Heritage Sub-Committee of the National Trust of South Australia (Willunga branch) and historical experts to ensure the content is accurate and respectful.

-We invite you to provide feedback on the proposed signage content (interpretive signage) and design and locations (town entry signage).
+Between 5 and 25 May 2025 we invited the community to provide feedback on the proposed signage content (interpretive signage) and design and locations (town entry signage).
 Please note that the designs, layout, and colours of the interpretive signage are fixed to comply with the council’s approved brand.
 However, the town entry signs have been approached differently to reflect the history and uniqueness of Port Willunga.

 Interactive map of sign locations